lngr/encrb/README.md

 encrb - encrypted remote backups
 ================================

-encrb backs up plaintext local directories to remote machine as encrypted, using encfs --reverse and rsync.
+encrb incrementally backs up local directories to a remote machine as encrypted files using encfs --reverse and rsync.

 Example
 -------